Case Studies

 Capturing surface details of different materials in True-to-Life Color.

-For the Landesarchiv Baden-Württemberg, we digitized a selection of historically significant objects, so visitors would be able to view their collection digitally either from home or on interactive tables while walking through their exhibition.
-CultArm3D captured and reconstructed various artifacts from delicate parchment manuscripts to polished metal weapons, worn leather book bindings and even textiles.
+For the Landesarchiv Baden-Württemberg, Verus Digital digitized a selection of historically significant objects to enable digital access both online and via interactive exhibition displays.
+Objects ranged from delicate parchment manuscripts to polished metal weapons, worn leather book bindings, and textiles.

 GNM nürngberg